samingbar/coupang-seattle-dec-2025/1_error_handling/exercises/handling-errors/README.md

 **First, run the Workflow successfully:**

 1. In one terminal, compile your code by running `mvn clean compile`.
-(The build should succeed now)
 2. In the same terminal, start the Worker by running:
    ```bash
    mvn exec:java -Dexec.mainClass="pizzaworkflow.PizzaWorker"